 - Clients may be referred to DSHS non-cash programs such as subsidized child care and food stamps.

 - Staff may also refer to other social service programs including domestic violence services, clothing banks, food pantries, etc.

-- Provides housing and essential needs vouchers for adults who have a shorter-term disability and meet income and resource requirements.
+- Provides housing and essential needs vouchers for adults who are deemed incapacitated by DSHS due to mental health, physical disability or being enrolled in a chemical dependency program limiting ability to work and meet income and resource requirements.

 Pregnant Women's Assistance

 - Provides financial assistance for pregnant women who are not eligible for TANF but meet TANF income and resource requirements.

 Refugee Cash Assistance (RCA)